Help Center

 Which Builder to Use?

-Elementor is definitely the right tool for beginner WordPress users because Bricks needs CSS knowledge and has a steeper learning curve.
-Elementor has tons of templates and add-ons, so building websites with it is easy and quick.
+Elementor is definitely the right tool for beginner WordPress users because Bricks requires CSS knowledge and has a steeper learning curve.
+Elementor has tons of templates and add-ons, so building websites using it is easy and quick.
 The community is huge, and the plugin’s ecosystem is rich.
 But Elementor has its own shortcomings, where performance takes one of the top places.
 Of course, this issue can be fixed with additional optimization, plugins, and a faster hosting provider.

 Bricks is about performance and flexibility.
 It’s a great option for WooCommerce websites in particular.
 Also, there are more and more integrations on the way.
 Its conditional functionality is impressive, and it’s great for highly dynamic websites.

 Anyway, the right tool should be chosen depending on the project you are developing.
-Yet, it’s a great idea to have both in your toolkit.

 Elementor vs. Bricks FAQ